 May 25 Dos & Don’ts Regarding What to Post this Memorial Day

 Memorial Day is almost upon us once again.
 For millions of Americans, the holiday is a chance to remember those in the military who sacrificed their lives for our country.
 For others, Memorial Day is also the official demarcation of summer.
-It’s a day to gather with friends and family, and enjoy the warm weather.
+It’s a day to gather with friends and family and enjoy the warm weather (although, the start of summer will look a bit different this year).

 What kind of content is appropriate to post on Memorial Day?
-From honoring the military to honoring the summer, here are a few DOs and DON’Ts on what to post on this national holiday.
+From honoring the military to honoring the summer, we’re lending you our social media agency expertise to share a few DOs and DON’Ts on what to post on this national holiday.

 DO: Post a general comment, recognizing the holiday.
 Patriotic but apolitical images, such as an American flag or the Statue of Liberty, are appropriate.